PretendoNetwork/website/docs/en_US/install/wiiu.md

 Some games come with Miiverse support.
 Juxtaposition, or Juxt for short, is our Miiverse reimagining.
 Nimble and Inkay already take care of in-game patches for Miiverse, but the applet can also be patched separately.

 Note that the modifications Martini makes are "permanent" - they can be reverted, but unlike our other patches, they write to a console's NAND and persist across reboots.
+At this time, Juxt cannot be uninstalled once you patch the applet.

 You can also access Juxtaposition using a Nintendo Network ID, although note that when doing so, you will be in Guest Mode, which limits you from Yeahing posts or making posts of your own.